Australian sheepdog credited with saving hundreds of animals from fire

 He said he couldn’t have done it without Patsy’s skill, and her night vision.

-The historic fires blazing throughout Australia have killed 27 people, and the number of animals affected likely exceeds 1 billion, said Chris Dickman, professor of ecology at the University of Sydney.
+The historic fires blazing throughout Australia have killed 27 people, and the number of animals affected likely exceeds 1 billion, according to Chris Dickman, a professor of ecology at the University of Sydney.

 "A lot of livestock were killed out here or had to be euthanized.
 Some have lost hundreds of cattle," Hill said.
 "It has made me emotional."